List of A-League Men hat-tricks

 Jamie Maclaren scored a record eight A-League Men hat-tricks: for Perth Glory (1), Brisbane Roar (2), and Melbourne City (5).

-The A-League Men is the top and only professional soccer league in Australia.
+The A-League Men is the top and only professional men's soccer league in Australia.
 Since its inaugural season in 2005–06, more than thirty individual players have scored hat-tricks in A-League Men matches, including five players who have scored four or more goals in a match.